-Kurt Manwaring: What role did the Joseph Smith Papers Project play in the publication of this book?
-How different might the book look without the scholarship of the project?
+What role did the Joseph Smith Papers Project play in the publication of Foundational Texts of Mormonism?

-Kurt Manwaring: What are the challenges of soliciting essays intended to reinterpret essential aspects of Mormon history?
+What are the challenges of soliciting essays intended to reinterpret essential aspects of Latter-day Saint history?
 Do you move forward based upon trust in the abundance of resources now available, trust in the scholar, a combination of both—or something different altogether?

 Too often (myself included) historians simply read the sources for the information contained in their surface content, rather than thinking of the context in which the documents were created—not the intellectual context of the content of the particular text, but the intellectual context of the physical artifact itself.

 To put it simply, there is a difference between reading the early revelations for clues on the theological development within Mormonism and to analyze the revelation manuscripts and determine how they were produced, transmitted, received, and read; by when, by whom, and how widely they were circulated; or how the changes to the actual text affected their reading by members of the church.

 Or, to provide another example, it’s the difference between reading the journals of Joseph Smith created in Nauvoo to reconstruct events rather than looking at the sacred and historical reasons for which Smith and his clerks created those journals in the first place and how that shaped what they produced.

 Sharalyn D. Howcroft: Scholars mine sources for the information they contain.
 The chapters in this volume go beyond the information to look at texts and culture.